mantlenetworkio/mantle-token-lists/README.md

 #### Non-bridgable tokens

-If you would like to add your token to this token list but you do not want your token to be included on the Optimism Bridge app, please include the `nobridge` option.
+If you would like to add your token to this token list but you do not want your token to be included on the Mantle Bridge app, please include the `nobridge` option.

 ```json
 {